'Star Wars' Actress Carrie Fisher 'Stable' After In-Flight Heart Attack

 It's a way for people to take pets where pets are not normally allowed.

+Can confirm.
+You get a doctors note saying it's a "therapy" dog or cat or xyz and it's much more likely you can bring it with you to your new rental/apartment when you move, I know a number of people who have done this.

-Re:Carrie Fisher has a therapy dog (Score:4, Funny)
+Re:Carrie Fisher has a therapy dog (Score:5, Funny)

 What's a therapy dog?